ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

 - Now, clone the forked repo in your project.

-    Paste the link you copied from the forked repo instead of `https://github.com/ayushkumarshah/Flex.git` and `themes/name_of_theme` as 2nd argument in the command below.
+    Paste the link you copied from the forked repo instead of `https://github.com/ayushkumarshah/Flex.git` and `themes/name_of_theme` as the 2nd argument in the command below.

 ```console
 (.venv) $ git clone 'https://github.com/ayushkumarshah/Flex.git' 'themes/Flex'
 ```

-Now, you may modify the theme by tweaking with the html and css files inside the `themes/Flex/` directory and then commit the changes to the forked repository separately.
+Now, you may modify the theme by tweaking with the HTML and CSS files inside the `themes/Flex/` directory and then commit the changes to the forked repository separately.

-In the next part, learn to automate the process of pushing to source and deploying to master branch by using Continuous Integration tools like [Travis-CI](https://travis-ci.org/) in the [part 4](https://shahayush.com/2020/05/web-pelican-pt4-travisci) of the article.
+In the next part, learn to automate the process of pushing to source and deploying to the master branch by using Continuous Integration tools like [Travis-CI](https://travis-ci.org/) in the [part 4](https://shahayush.com/2020/05/web-pelican-pt4-travisci) of the article.

-If you have any confusion in any article, feel free to comment your queries.
+If you have any confusion in any article, feel free to comment on your queries.
 I will be more than happy to help.
 I am also open to suggestions and feedbacks.

->Also, you can use my github repository for my blog post: [**ayushkumarshah.github.io**](https://github.com/ayushkumarshah/ayushkumarshah.github.io) as a reference in any point of the article.
-I have followed the exact same steps mentioned in this series to create my blog website that you are seeing right now.
+>Also, you can use my GitHub repository for my blog post: [**ayushkumarshah.github.io**](https://github.com/ayushkumarshah/ayushkumarshah.github.io) as a reference in any point of the article.
+I have followed the same steps mentioned in this series to create my blog website that you are seeing right now.

 If you want to visit any specific parts of the article, you can do so from the links below.